 In order to keep fit, in addition to the football training, Zuka went jogging about three times a week at 5 o’clock, in front of the school, for two hours.
 His dedication to his game was admirable.

-On December 16, 2015 Zuka was attacked by three criminals in the street after he managed to raise some money for his family.
+On December 16, 2015 Zuka made a shattering and life defining experienced.
+He was attacked by three criminals in the street after he withdrew some money for his family at an ATM machine.
 One of the gangsters was armed with a broken glass bottle.
 In the ensuing scuffle he stabbed Zuka in the middle of his face.
 The wound needed 24 stitches.
 Though thankfully, the bottle missed his left eye by only a few inches, the scar will remain a part of him for life.
-Zuka overcame this trauma and concentrated on returning to the pitch as soon as possible.
+According to his former coaches from that time, this shock affected the young boy for a long time.
+But his first priority always was to return to the pitch as soon as possible.

 In the 16/17 season, the 1.65cm winger scored a total of 35 goals for Young Bafana in the highest youth league in Cape Town and received the Golden Boot Award at the end of the season.

-Zuka continued to show his determination when he first arrived in Johannesburg.
+But in the beginning of his time at the Kaizer Chiefs he was put to a tough test.
 For the first two months, he was unable to live in the boarding school due to an availability issue.
 A temporary solution was found and Zuka lived with his cousin during that time.
 The cousin’s home was 40km from the Kaizer Chiefs’ training ground.
-It was no small feat for this 18 year old from the small township of Lwandle to find his way every morning to training and home again in the evening in the big city of Johannesburg.
+It was no small feat for this 18 year old from the small township of Lwandle to find his way every morning to training and home again in the evening by surpassing Johannesburg, one of the most dangerous cities in the world.
 Fortunately Young Bafana was in a position to help Zuka financially with the extra costs this incurred.

-Zuka began a new chapter in his journey in August 2018.
-Together with his mentor, Bernd Steinhage, he has decided to accept a 2 year contract with South African second division club, Ubuntu Cape Town FC.
-Zuka is currently playing with a no 13 on his back.
+But even through his good performance at the Kaiser Chiefs Zuka began a new chapter in his journey in August 2018.
+Together with his mentor, Bernd Steinhage, he has decided to accept his first professional soccer contract – a two year contract with South African second division club Ubuntu Cape Town FC.
 The move has facilitated many advantages.
 He has more time on the pitch, has improved as a striker and also appreciates living closer to his family again.
+Sporting wise the first season at his new club did not go well, as he and his squad got demoted into the thrid devision at the end of the season.

-The fact that Zuka has the number 13 on his back, is testament to his hard work and irrepressible beliefs.
+The impressive career of the player with the shirt number 13 is a testament to his hard work and irrepressible beliefs.
 He has come from a small township and has already achieved something remarkable.
 It’s a journey that Young Bafana as a training club and the residents of the Lwandle Township are very proud of.

 He says that his greatest encouragement is the certainty that God is by his side.